-Do you have a child that walks with his/her feet and legs turning inwards or outwards?
+Have you noticed your child walking and running differently lately?
+Do you have a child that is flat footed and walks with his/her feet and legs turning inwards/outwards?
 When children overpronate (due to being flat footed or having rolled ankles), they are putting pressure in parts of their bodies where they are not supposed to, which leads to foot, leg, and back pain.
 Overpronation also has a direct impact on your child’s spine and posture.

-Do you want to know how to improve your child’s posture?
+Do you want to know the most effective way to improve your child’s posture?

 It all starts by taking care of their feet!
-The correct type of shoes and orthotics will prevent your child’s feet from collapsing and allow him or her to walk and run straighter.
+The correct type of shoes and in some cases orthotics will prevent your children’s feet from collapsing allowing them to walk and run straighter.

 Did you know that the correct type of shoes and orthotics can provide biomechanical balance and improve your child’s posture by aligning their feet, legs, and shoulders?

-Supportive Kids’ Shoes – Help your Child Walk and Run Straighter!
+Supportive Kids’ Shoes – Let’s Help your Child Walk and Run Straighter!

-In order to improve your children’s posture and help them walk and run straighter the shoes must provide certain features:
+In order to improve your children’s posture and help them walk and run straighter the shoes must provide the following features: